ikachko/algorithm-detects-liver-pathology/README.md

 This is a my Bachelor Diploma work at Igor Sikorsky Kyiv Polytechnic Institute.

-I have trained models on SVM for each disease images.
+I have trained models on XGBoost for each disease images.

 Available diseases images: